 • a full Australian birth certificate for a person born before 20 August 1986, plus photo identification

 • a full Australian birth certificate for a person born on or after 20 August 1986 showing at least one parent was born in Australia, plus photo identification.

 Please note: A driver’s licence or Medicare card are not suitable evidence of eligibility to work in Australia.

-Central Coast Council will gather further information about an applicant.
+Following your interview, we will gather further information about an applicant.
 The main sources are the referee reports and a medical health assessment (at Council’s expense).
-Selected positions may require hearing testing and/or to provide medical evidence and vaccination records.
+Selected positions may require hearing testing and/or you to provide medical evidence and vaccination records.

-Additional skills testing also may be required.
-These may include:
+Additional skills testing also may be required including:

 Pre-employment medical assessment

-If you are successful in obtaining an interview for a position with Council, you may also be requested to attend a pre-employment medical assessment as part of the selection process.
-An invitation to attend a pre-employment medical assessment is not to be perceived as a guarantee of an offer for employment.
-Once all interviews and assessments have been conducted, the preferred candidate will be recommended for approval to offer employment at Council.
+You may also be asked to attend a pre-employment medical assessment as part of the selection process.
+An invitation to attend a pre-employment medical assessment is not a guarantee of an offer for employment.
+Once all interviews and assessments have been conducted, the preferred candidate will be recommended for approval for an offer employment at Council.